03 Feb 2014

 Another thing to think about is if you use ear buds to clean your ears, they can actually push the wax into the ear canal and block or cause infection, so use them carefully.

-From this month, all personal music players sold in the EU (including mobile phones) are expected to have a sound limit of 85 decibels (dB).
+All personal music players sold in the EU (including mobile phones) are expected to have a sound limit of 85 decibels (dB).
 This is about as loud as busy city traffic and research suggests that the safe listening time period for this level is no longer than 8 hours a day.
-And interestingly if you turn it up by only 3db, you are in fact reducing your safe listening time by half.

 Listening to Music